maximilianMairinger/circMsgpack/README.md

 # Circ msgpack

 A minimalistic, extensible MessagePack encoder and decoder for the web, supporting circular references.
-Built upon tiny-msgpack.
+Built upon [tiny-msgpack](https://www.npmjs.com/package/tiny-msgpack).

-> Please note that Circ msgpack is currently under development and not yet suited for production
+**Why not just use [tiny-msgpack](https://www.npmjs.com/package/tiny-msgpack)?**

+This library adds support for circular references and `undefined` as a value.

 ## Installation